-Make a fun Thanksgiving centerpiece with items you probably already have laying around the house.
+Make a fun Thanksgiving centerpiece with items you probably already have lying around the house.
 Display a colorful bounty of sweet hands on your Thanksgiving table.
 Have children trace and cut out their hands on colorful paper.
 Use a paper plate to make a swirled cornucopia.

 Little ones will love to help paint the paper plates and create the handprint “fruit” to add to the inside of the cornucopia.
 While creating this craft, you can talk to children about the history of the cornucopia and how it symbolizes bounty and all we are thankful for during the holiday season.